OpenAutomationThings/librePAXOnlineConfigure/README.md

 # What Is This For?
 A tool used for communicating with an Allen Bradley/Rockwell ControlLogix PLC to read and write tag values for their PlantPAX Library.
+Anyone who has had to make massive changes to descriptions, alarm limits, configs, etc knows that doing it by hand on the HMI, or exporting and importing offline is a waste of time.

 # Disclaimer
 I am not responsible for anything bad that happens as a result of your use of this.
 You work in controls and automation, you should know this by now.